 Because a vast amount of costs was necessary for conducting the Recruitment Monitoring acoustic surveys using a sonar unit in the past, a recruitment index of age 1 fish estimated from results of much lower-cost trolling surveys has been currently being developed.
-Details of the trolling survey design, estimation method, results and its interpretation were documented in Itoh (2007), and Itoh and Tsuda (2016).
-In addition, standardization of the trolling survey index (called "grid-type trolling index (GTI)") was described in Tsuda and Itoh (2016).
+Details of the trolling survey design, estimation method, results and its interpretation were documented in Itoh (2007), and Tsuda and Itoh (2017a).
+In addition, standardization of the trolling survey index (called "grid-type trolling index (GTI)") was described in Tsuda and Itoh (2017b, see also Tsuda and Itoh 2017c).
 The GTI was standardized by using all data which included those of trolling catch collected in past acoustic sonar surveys and those of trolling catch in past and current trolling surveys over the whole survey area containing survey-piston lines.
-Therefore, the GTI provides a single consistent indicator for age 1 SBT from 1996 to 2016.
+Therefore, the GTI provides a single consistent indicator for age 1 SBT from 1996 to 2017.
 The trolling survey was not conducted in 2015 to use time effectively for analyzing other data.